gbdev/GBSoundSystem/README.md

 **Notes**:
 - SFX_Prepare needs to be called before this.
-- The sfx table is part of the data that is exported by GB Tracker.
-Labeled as 'SFX Table' in the exported data.
 - The note will only take affect if the sound doesn't set a note in its start command.

 **Arguments**: